Abu Dhabi FAQ

 No, only English, Math, and Science are taught in English.
 All other subjects are taught in Arabic.
 Foreign teachers will conduct classes only in English.
 Teachers may wish to consider coursework designed to support them in meeting the specific challenges of Arabic-speaking classrooms.

 Weekends in Abu Dhabi are on Friday and Saturday.
 As a teacher in Abu Dhabi, you will only work Sunday to Thursday.
 Abu Dhabi schools are closed on weekends and national holidays.

-Summer vacation in Abu Dhabi usually starts approximately in mid-June and runs until the second week of August.
+Summer vacation in Abu Dhabi can start approximately in mid-June and typically runs for a month.
 Teachers will be informed of the specific dates of the summer vacation at the beginning of the school year.
 Foreign teachers will be paid for all national holidays that fall within a working week and all school vacation.